Programmatic Advertising

 Ad Viewability Benchmarks and Standards (MRC, IAB)

-As we presented at the beginning, ad viewability is defined and regulated through standards set by the Media Rating Council (MRC) and the Interactive Advertising Bureau (IAB), which serve as the industry’s reference point for what constitutes a viewable impression and how it must be measured.
-These standards aim to ensure that every reported viewable impression is backed by verifiable, client-side signals rather than assumptions or modeling.
+As mentioned earlier, the Media Rating Council (MRC) and the Interactive Advertising Bureau (IAB) define and regulate ad viewability standards.
+These organizations set the industry benchmarks for what qualifies as a viewable impression and how measurement systems must track it.
+Their standards ensure that reported viewable impressions are based on verifiable client-side signals rather than assumptions or modeling.

 According to the MRC, “a viewable impression must be based on strong, auditable measurement processes that reflect the ad’s actual opportunity to be seen.”
-Measurement vendors must detect the ad’s position in the viewport, confirm that the creative is fully rendered, and validate continuous exposure time.
+Measurement vendors must track the ad’s position in the viewport, confirm that the creative renders fully, and validate continuous exposure time.

 The IAB adds that the environment must support reliable visibility tracking, stating that “only impressions measured in an environment capable of accurately indicating viewability should be classified as valid.”
 These principles ensure publishers and advertisers use comparable data across platforms and devices.